RoboDK/RoboDK-API/C#/API/index.md

-RoboDK API for C#
+RoboDK API for .NET
 =================

-With the RoboDK API for C# it is possible to simulate and program any industrial robot using C# programming language.
-This avoids using vendor-specific programming languages.
+With the RoboDK API for .NET you can simulate and program any industrial robot using C# or Visual Basic.
+The RoboDK API allows you to program industrial robots without learning vendor-specific programming languages.

 Requirements
 ============

  * RoboDK Software: https://robodk.com/download
  * RoboDK API for C# (GitHub): https://github.com/RoboDK/RoboDK-API/tree/master/C%23
+ * RoboDK API on GitHub (main page): https://github.com/RoboDK/RoboDK-API

 Example
 =======